-A person with ESRD may join a Medicare Advantage plan under these circumstances:
+Prior to this change, a person with ESRD had been able to join a Medicare Advantage plan only under these circumstances:

-- They are enrolled in an Advantage plan at the time they develop ESRD.
+- They have enrollment in an Advantage plan at the time they develop ESRD.
 An individual may keep their plan or join another plan that the same company offers.

 - They have health insurance via an employer’s health plan through the same company that offers an Advantage plan.

-- They join a type of Advantage plan called a Special Needs Plan if one is available in their area.
+- They have joined a type of Advantage plan called a Special Needs Plan (SNP) if one is available in their area.